Gandi/hubot-phabs/README.md

 - `PHABRICATOR_URL` - main url of your Phabricator instance
 - `PHABRICATOR_API_KEY` - api key for the bot user
 - `PHABRICATOR_BOT_PHID` - the phid for the bot user (so we can remove him from tasks he creates)

-Requests can be done on arbitrary projects.
-Those projects can use aliases, like short names, interchangeably, for convenience.
+- `HUBOT_AUTHORIZED_IP_REGEXP` - an optional configuration var to limit access to the webhook feeds endpoint

 Commands
 --------------

 Commands prefixed by `.phab` are here taking in account we use the `.` as hubot prefix, just replace it with your prefix if it is different.
 Also, `phab` can be shortened to `ph` in the commands.

+Requests can be done on arbitrary projects.
+Their PHID will be retrieved at first call and cached in hubot brain.
+Those projects can use aliases, like short names, interchangeably, for convenience (set them up using the `.phad` command).

     something about https://phabricator.example.com/T2#17207
     just talking about T123. did you see that one?